Here’s an article we found that may be helpful while traveling

 …indicate how

 badly you want an item.
+Be willing

 to walk away, and you’ll almost always get a better deal.